Hometown: Seward, Neb.

-LaVelle has spent the past 17 years as an area teacher, alongside his coaching roles.
+LaVelle spent 17 years as an area teacher, alongside his coaching roles.
 He has worked in the field of physical education, having taught all levels from kindergarten through 12th grade.

 Lavelle received his bachelor’s degree in physical education from Wayne State (1994).

 He resides in Seward with his wife Mindy.
 They have a son Pat, daughter Whitney and a son Broc.

 Officially, LaVelle began his duties as head softball coach on July 8, 2013.

 Contact Coach LaVelle

 - 402-643-7311 (office) • Todd.LaVelle@cune.edu

 John Moody completed his second season on head coach Todd LaVelle’s staff in 2014-15.
 The Lincoln native brings more than a decade of high school softball coaching to the Bulldogs.
 He is also a dual credit instructor, specializing in secondary methods of social studies at Concordia.
 He serves as the softball program's head junior varsity coach.

 Moody has taught history, sociology and psychology at Seward High School for the past 26 years.
 He has coached high school softball for 12 seasons, including the last four as the head coach of the Bluejays.
 He has five years of experience coaching select summer softball.
 He has also spent 13 years of coaching both high school football and high school/college basketball.